mrevanngo/LOL-statistical-analysis/README.md

 - P-value: 0.6510
 - We fail to reject the null hypothesis and conclude there is no significant difference in precision, suggesting the model is fair across regions.

-### Implications

-If the model is **fair**, it can be trusted equally for predictions on both Eastern and Western league games.

-Understanding model fairness is crucial for ensuring that stakeholders from different regions receive equally reliable predictions.

 ---